 Thank goodness that the restroom was close to the entrance!
 My hand stung until I got inside (and after).
 When I got to the office I tried to play nurse and put gauze and tape on it, but that didn't work, mainly because I am not a very good nurse, and the wound is in an awkward place.
 Finally we found a huge band-aid that fit over it nicely, but it didn't stay on very well either (just a little better than the gauze).
 So I just never wore band-aids or gauze again because it is futile.
 I felt a little self-conscious of my wound, so I try not to wave my left hand around--thank goodness for the right hand.

-door.
+Another time somebody dropped me off by the LA Building, and I got my thumb stuck in the door.
 I still can't figure out which is worse, not having a hand or a thumb.
 You never know how important a thumb is until you lose one!
 (Opposable thumbs are great!)
 And, even though my UGGS failed me that day I still love my UGGS!
 They keep my feet so warm!

 Monday, February 25, 2008